MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-deployment-templates.md

 |[Data Product Template - Analytics and Data Science](https://github.com/Azure/data-product-analytics)| Additional services required for data analytics and AI| No | One or more per Data Landing Zone |
 | [Data Product Template - Reporting](https://github.com/Azure/data-product-reporting) | Additional services required for data product reporting | No | One or more per Data Landing Zone|

 These templates not only contain Azure Resource Manager templates and their parameter files, but also CI/CD pipeline definitions for resource deployment.

-The templates may evolve over time because of new Azure services and requirements.
+The templates can change over time because of new Azure services and requirements.
 The `main` branch of these repositories needs to be secured to ensure that it remains error-free and ready for consumption and deployment.
-Use a development subscription to test template configuration changes before merging feature enhancements back into the `main` branch.
+Use a development subscription to test template configuration changes before you merge feature enhancements back into the `main` branch.